 As the Group and the Company do not hold any collateral, at the respective end of financial year, the Group's and the Company's maximum exposure to credit risk is represented by the carrying amount of each class of financial assets recognised on the statements of financial position.

-The Group's trade and other receivables that are neither past due nor impaired are substantially companies with good collection track record with the Group.
-As at 30 June 2015 and 2014, there are no trade receivables that are past due.
+Trade receivables that are neither past due nor impaired are substantially companies with good collection track record with the Group.